 - 1. Services for or related to bariatric surgery. - 2.
 Services for inpatient admissions which are primarily for diagnostic studies. - 3.
 Personal comfort items such as telephone, television. - 4.
 Travel expenses for a kidney donor. - 5.
 Kidney donor expenses for complications incurred after the organ is removed if the donor is not covered under this plan. - 6.
 Kidney donor expenses when the recipient is not covered for the kidney transplant under this plan. - 7.
 Communication services provided on an outpatient basis or in the home. - 8.
-Services for or related to extended hours skilled nursing care, also referred to as private-duty nursing care, except for communication services provided to a ventilator dependent member in accordance with Minnesota Statutes Section 62A.155 and private duty nursing services for members who are concurrently covered by both this health plan and enrolled in medical assistance in accordance with Minnesota Statutes Section 62Q.545.
+Services for or related to extended hours skilled nursing care, also referred to as private-duty nursing care, except as required by Minnesota law.